 Read on to find out!!

-- Good noise cancelling in terms of flying specifically.
+- Good noise canceling in terms of flying specifically.
 You may be able to silence screaming babies on planes without resorting to drastic measures!

 - Pretty comfortable, although you may have issues with clamp.
 More on that in Stu’s notepad.

 - Stylish, and fold up nicely as well.